Laoujin/bliki/_posts/2017-04-12-environment-variables-management-with-powershell.md

 Win + Pause > "Advanced system settings" > "Environment Variables..."
 ```
 After which you get a tiny, unresizable, form where you can view and manage them.
-Something better might eventually ship with Windows 2023.
-Until then, PowerShell :)
+Something better eventually arrived with Windows 10 but still, PowerShell :)

 <!--more-->